spacecat-max/SA868_Foxhunt_Transmitter/README.md

 REMINDER: this module is the DRA818U meaning it only operates in UHF

 TO DO:
-[ ] edit current written code to correlate to wiring + test [ ] transmit morse code on a specific frequency
+[X] edit current written code to correlate to wiring + test [X] transmit morse code on a specific frequency
 [ ] solder breadboard for more secure connections
 [ ] determine how to power the module
-[ ] create 3 operating on different frequencies
+[ ] create 3 different modules operating on different frequencies

 Referencing this: https://github.com/fatpat/arduino-dra818